 Is inpatient or outpatient right for Virginia Residents in Ohio?

 Depending on how you have managed your addiction in the past or how you know you might manage it will decide what option is best for you when deciding on treatments.
-Inpatient facilities mean that you will be a resident and staying at the treatment facility.
+Inpatient facilities mean that you will be a resident and stay at the treatment facility.
 This is best if you have been known to relapse when detoxing and trying to stay sober.
-While a resident, you will stay there, eat there and receive all your treatments there.
-This allows you to stay grounded and have people around you to help stop you from relapsing and making sure you complete your programme.
+While a resident, you will stay there, eat there, and receive all your treatments there.
+This allows you to stay grounded and have people around you to help stop you from relapsing and make sure you complete your program.
 This option can really help when battling the more serious cases of addiction as they usually require a more severe treatment plan to help get you back on track and have the best chance of succeeding.

-If you are someone that has things you must deal with while also trying to battle your addiction, then the outpatient treatment would probably best suit you.
+If you are someone that has things you must deal with while also trying to battle your addiction, then outpatient treatment would probably best suit you.
 This will be a good option if you have responsibilities such as being a parent or taking care of someone as you will be able to get help and continue with your normal duties.
 It helps a lot as well if you may still be at work or in education, and you need to continue attending while seeking help.
-For those with lesser severity of addiction also do not need to necessarily stay in residential care to complete treatment; therefore, an outpatient plan would help you better.
+Those with lesser severity of addiction also do not need to necessarily stay in residential care to complete treatment; therefore, an outpatient plan would help you better.

 If you are someone that uses drugs and you feel that you may be bordering on addiction, then outpatient help is also a great step to help you stop before it gets too serious and starts impacting you more than it already might.
 With outpatient care, you will be given a treatment plan where you would attend sessions a few times a week to help you cope with detoxing and your addiction.